Nick-Caris/Apollo/content/post/short-story-one.md

 The Skitarii can feel the machine spirit's presence in every aspect of the ship, from the lighting to the temperature.

 Once they land they move out and march to the barracks.
 The halls are cold and full of steam, off in the distance you can hear the hammering of pistons and a faint chant from the temples.
-The alpha call's him over "Sk-123, I have scanned the conversation we had on training and concluded that your emotional way of thinking might hurt the missions.
+The alpha call's him over "Sk-123, I have scanned the conversation we had on patrol and concluded that your emotional way of thinking might hurt the missions.
 Go to the temple and talk to the priests, you must keep following the protocols from the machine god".
 He walks away to clean his armour.
 SK-123 cleans and purifies his armour, then takes of his mask hangs it up next to his bunk and dawns his hood.